 In order for the grease traps to operate correctly they need to be designed to the proper size, and installed directly into the plumbing system.
 A common design that is extremely effective is a two-chambered tank that is engineered to line along the wastewater drainpipe.
 This is by far the most effective way to slow down the flow of water in order to allow the FOG to solidify.
 While that is happening, the fats, oils, and grease are captured in the grease trap while the wastewater passes into the drainpipes and then enters into the sewer system.

 Sewer Solutions will install the grease trap devices in an area that is both large enough to house them, and is easily accessible for routine cleaning and maintenance.
 Once the exact location or locations are determined our final step is to make all the essential connections needed to install the traps into the plumbing system.
-There are typically three (3) main connection points.
-It is incredibly important for this to be performed correctly; otherwise you are in store for an extremely unpleasant mess in the kitchen.

 Last but certainly not least, when the grease traps are full we pump them out and dispose of the FOG in the proper manner as dictated by local laws.
 Typically the fats, oils, and grease are delivered to approved recycling facilities where it is repurposed.
 Please contact Sewer Solutions for a free estimate or with any and all questions regarding commercial grease trap installation.
 We are here to serve all of your plumbing related needs and will work with you each and every step of the way.